simonemberton/Introduction_to_Creative_Coding/Week_14/Week_14.md

 }
 ```

 Now I want to use the values coming in from the micrphone to move the points.
 If you look at the code you'll see that the `getLevel()` function is being used to access the volume level (amplitude) coming into the microphone.  `console.log()` the values in the `micLevel` variable to the console while making some noises and see how they change.
+Note that you'll have to tap on the canvas to start the audio before you see these values.
 In particular look for the extremes.
 What are the values when there is only background ambience?
 What are the values when you make a loud clapping noise?

 Next you'll need to use the `map()` function to map the minimum and maximum values from the microphone to the minimum and maximum values that you want the points to move to.